Remi-Coulom/joedb/doc/source/network_protocol.rst

-l                       reply to l u                       reply to u (no timeout) t                       reply to u (timeout) i                       reply to i
+l                       reply to l u                       reply to u (no timeout) t                       reply to u (timeout)
+H                       reply to H, hash is matching h                       reply to h, hash mismatch i                       reply to i
 ====== ================ ======================================================